ARK323 - Design and planning for social inclusion

 4. Presentation and communication

-Be able to communicate the work in a good way to a broad target group of local and external actors...
+Be able to communicate the work in an accessible way to a broad target group of local and external actors...

 5. Critical reflection